 Later afternoon we arrive in Mazunte.

-The village currently promotes itself as an eco tourism destination, mainly attracting backpackers.
+The village currently promotes itself as an eco-tourism destination, mainly attracting backpackers.
 A harsh turn from the former economic basis: sea turtle hunting.
 Despite the ban of this activity only in the 90ties of last century they converted from turtle butchering to ecologically aware providers of all kind of services to tourists.

 Visibly a development not easy for everyone.
 Still remains the strong feeling for many inhabitants ecotourism principally aims to provide pretty basic services at a much higher prize than usual.
 Even if this tendency can be observed in many other places, the guys here seem to have it optimized.
-Other guys were just clever enough to cover the waste water pipes under the sand at the beach to make them invisible.
+Other girls were just clever enough to cover the waste water pipes under the sand at the beach to make them invisible.

 Whatever.
-Despite it’s high prize level and rather low quality of services Mazunte is a favorite of the backpacker community, especially local 1s.
+Despite its high prize level and rather low quality of services Mazunte is a favorite of the backpacker community, especially local 1s.
 Maybe also because the place is considered extremely liberal compared to Mexican standards.